ChrisFichman/CSCI3155Paper/Presentation_wip.md

 # Inspiration for PEP 227 #

 - Most modern languages use statically nested scoping for variables and functions.
-- Statically nested scopin most associated with the ALGOL family of languages, including:
+- Statically nested scoping most associated with the ALGOL family of languages, including:
 	- FORTRAN
 	- Pascal
 	- Lisp
 	- C / C++
 	- COBOL

+# From a Domain-Specific Legacy to a General-Purpose Future #

 - As python transitioned from an educational language to a serious production language, users demanded more powerful syntax.
+- General purpose use demands support for more functional style.

 # Disadvantages of PEP 227 #